Ibadi revolt: Occupation of Mecca and Medina

-After spending some months in Sana'a, Abdallah dispatched Abu Hamzah and another Basran named Balj ibn Uqbah al-Azdi to take control of the Hijaz.
-They arrived at Mecca in August 747, in time for the pilgrimage season, and informed the pilgrims of their opposition to the Umayyads.
-The governor of Mecca and Medina, Abd al-Wahid ibn Sulayman ibn Abd al-Malik, offered no resistance to the rebels, and Abu Hamzah was able to lead the pilgrimage on Abdallah's behalf.
-Abd al-Wahid then departed for Medina, allowing the Ibadis to enter Mecca without a struggle.
+After spending several months in Sana'a, Abdallah sent Abu Hamzah and Balj ibn Uqbah al-Azdi, both from Basra, to seize control of the Hijaz.
+They arrived in Mecca in August 747, during the pilgrimage season, and announced their opposition to the Umayyads.
+The governor of Mecca and Medina, Abd al-Wahid ibn Sulayman ibn Abd al-Malik, did not resist, allowing Abu Hamzah to lead the pilgrimage on Abdallah's behalf.
+Abd al-Wahid then left for Medina, and the Ibadis took Mecca without a fight.